 These radios feature a USB port that lets you play MP3s from a USB drive or MP3 player.
-Many of the radios with USB playback are ‘boomboxes’, meaning that they are portable radios with a carrying handle and often feature a CD player and stereo sound.
+A few years ago it was hard to find a radio with USB playback, but newer models are including this feature more regularly.

 Roberts ZoomBox 3